ASendellPrice/IIB-rtd/docs/source/sop_guide/case_studies.rst

 Case studies
 ============

-Throughout the guidance we have focussed on five procedure case studies to illustrate how the modular SOP structure can be applied in practice:
+Throughout this guide we make use of a series of case studies to illustrate how the modular SOP structure can be applied in practice:

 .. dropdown:: 🧬 Bioinformatics QC Procedure